yesodweb/yesodweb.com-content/blog/2015/02/brittle-haskell-toolchain.md

 then, the details of what we discovered when discussing this report have been bothering me quite a bit, as they expose a lot of the brittleness of the Haskell toolchain.
-I'm documenting all of these aspects now to make clear how fragile our tooling in, and thereby explain why I think Stackage is so vital to our community.
+I'm documenting all of these aspects now to make clear how fragile our tooling is, and thereby explain why I think Stackage is so vital to our community.

 In this blog post, I'm going to describe six separate problems I've identified